Hi. I’m Tom. I make films and public programs. Infographics, photography, and I write, too. Plus, I teach stuff about media-making.

 Three Vimeo Staff Picks.

-*I’ve made videos, infographics, creative strategies, and written articles for Popular Science.
-PBS Nature.
+*I’ve made stuff for Popular Science.
+Pioneer Works.
+PBS Digital Studios.
 The Field Museum.
 The Brain Scoop.
 Science Friday.
-PBS Digital Studios.
-Pioneer Works Science Studios.
-Columbia Climate School.
+PBS Nature.
+Museum of the Moving Image.
 Wildlife Conservation Society.
 National Park Service.
-Dreyfus Foundation.
+Columbia Climate School.
 Chemistry Shorts.
+Quanta Magazine.
+NYC Department of Environmental Protection.
+University of North Carolina at Charlotte.
 Johns Hopkins University.
-Museum of the Moving Image.
-Quanta Magazine.
+New-York Historical Society.
+The Guardian.
 Thrillist.
 PBS NewsHour.

 ▼